cnord/doc-security-center/english/03-getting-started.md

 After the "Event manager" module is started, it is possible to start working with other modules.
 Sites are entered into the system with the help of the "Site manager" module, and the received events are monitored and alarms are handled with the help of the "Duty operator" module.

 ## Admin Password
-Immediately after installation of the Security Center software, only one operator is present in the list of operators: “Administrator”.
+Immediately after installation of the Security Center software, only one operator is present in the list of operators: "Administrator".
 The password of the "Administrator" operator by default is **222222**.

 ## Data Import